oMaN-Rod/palworld-save-pal/README.md

 ⚠️ **Backup your save files before using this tool!!** ⚠️

-PALWorld Save Pal is a tool for managing and analyzing save files for the game PALWorld.
+Palworld Save Pal is a tool for managing and analyzing save files.

 ## 📋 Table of Contents